Saturday, 26 July 2025

 By the time we reached our hotel, it was almost 9.30pm - retired early for the night.

-3rd Day was also the last day.
-We had free and easy day till 4.30pm (our flight departed at 8.10pm).
+3rd Day was also the last day of the journey.
+It's free and easy for all till 4.30pm (pick up time at hotel lobby, our flight departed at 8.10pm).

-After breakfast, I walked to nearby Lumphini Park - it is just a typical exercise park (akin to that of Botanical Garden) - many people, both young and old, exercise there.
+After breakfast, I walked about 20min to Lumphini Park nearby - it is just a typical exercise park (akin to that of Botanical Garden) - many people, both young and old, exercised there.
 There was also hawker stalls right in front of one of the entrance to the park.

 The street food just outside one of the entrances to Lumphini Park